Piri Reis: Kitab-ı Bahriye

-The main part of both versions is a nautical guide to the Mediterranean Sea.
-Separate chapters cover different locations with corresponding charts.
-Piri Reis says he composed an atlas because any single map has limited space for written details, and some "knowledge cannot be known from maps; it must be explained."
+The main part of both versions is a guide to the Mediterranean Sea.
+Separate chapters cover specific locations with corresponding charts.
+Piri Reis said that he composed an atlas because any single map would have had limited space for written details, whereas some "knowledge cannot be known from maps; it must be explained."
 There are 130 chapters in the first version and 210 in the second.
-The chapters start at the Dardanelles, the narrow strait separating Asia from Europe, and move counter-clockwise around the Mediterranean.
+The chapters start at the Dardanelles, the narrow strait separating Asia from Europe near Gelibolu, where his cartographic work began; they progress counterclockwise around the Mediterranean.
 Each map has a compass rose indicating North for that page.
 Scale is indicated only in the textual descriptions, not with scale bars.
-Written when Ottoman sailors relied on oar-driven galleys, the Kitab-ı Bahriye reflects their needs and capabilities.
-It gives information on coastal waters, safe harbors, hazards, and sources of fresh water.
+Written when Ottoman sailors relied on oar-driven galleys, the Kitab-ı Bahriye reflects their needs and capabilities, providing information on coastal waters, safe harbors, hazards, and fresh water.

-There are two versions of the book, both dedicated to Suleiman the Magnificent.
+There are two versions of the book, both dedicated to Sultan Suleiman the Magnificent.
 The first version was composed between 1511 and 1521.
-(Note: Soucek (1992) notes that work on the book began in 1511 around the same time as work on the 1513 world map.
-Soucek (2013) gives 1520 as the completion date.
+(Note: Soucek (1992) notes that work on the book began in 1511 around the same time as work on his 1513 world map.
+Soucek (2013) gives 1520 as the completion date, while Soucek (1992) gives 927 AH (1521).
 Hepworth (2005) says the book was "presented" in 1521.
 Lepore, Piccardi, and Rombai (2013) say the book "appeared" in 1521.)
-The second, expanded version was commissioned by the Grand Vizier and presented to the Sultan in 1526.
-The second version begins with a longer introduction written in verse.
-This introduction offers information on storms, winds, navigating with a compass, navigating by the stars, reading nautical charts, and the oceans.
-It offers the first detailed Ottoman description of the Indian Ocean, and gives special attention to Hormuz Island at the strait leading into the Persian Gulf.
+The second, expanded version was commissioned by the grand vizier and presented to the sultan in 1526.
+It begins with a longer introduction written in verse, offering information on storms, winds, navigation with a compass and by the stars, reading nautical charts, and the oceans.
+It provides the first detailed Ottoman description of the Indian Ocean, and gives special attention to Hormuz Island at the strait leading into the Persian Gulf, where Piri Reis's naval career ended.

-The book achieved fame only after Piri Reis' death.
-The known surviving manuscripts are all copies created beginning in the latter half of the sixteenth century.
+The book achieved fame only after his death.
+All known surviving manuscripts were copied no earlier than the latter half of the 16th century.
+The total number of copies produced may have reached into the hundreds, with more than 40 surviving examples containing over 5,700 maps among them.
+More hand-drawn manuscript maps survive of Piri Reis's work than of any other cartographer.
 At least some portion of the book has been translated into English, modern Turkish, Greek, French, German, and Italian.